varunrajeshinamdar/fROSty-winter-2024/Episode 0 - Setup.md

    ```
 3. Once the installation is complete, reboot your system.

-> **Note**: If you already have WSL installed, you can skip this step and move to the next one.
+> **Note**: If you already have WSL installed, you can skip this step and move to the next one.You can check if WSL is installed in your system by running `wsl --list --verbose` in the powershell.
+It will show the list of distros installed in WSL , if you have it already or else it will tell command not found.

 ### Step 2: Install Docker Desktop